drym-org/qi/README.rst

 Additionally, if your voluntary payments exceed the agreed-upon "market price" of the project (see `price.txt <https://github.com/drym-org/qi/blob/main/abe/price.txt>`_), that additional amount will be treated as an investment, entitling you to a share in future revenues, including payments made to the project in the future or attributive revenue from other projects.

-NOTE: This project will distribute payments according to the ABE guidelines specified in the constitution.
-In particular, it may take up to 30 days to distribute the initial payments if DIA has not already been conducted for this project.
-After that, payments will be distributed to contributors (including investors) biweekly.
+This project will distribute payments according to the ABE guidelines specified in the constitution.
+In particular, it may take up to 90 days to distribute the initial payments if DIA has not already been conducted for this project.
+After that, payments will be distributed to contributors (including investors) at each meeting of the `DIA congress <https://github.com/drym-org/dia-qi>`__ (e.g. approximately quarterly).

 Non-Ownership
 =============

 This work is not owned by anyone.
-Please see the `Declaration of Non-Ownership <https://github.com/drym-org/foundation/blob/main/DECLARATION-OF-NON-OWNERSHIP.md>`_.
+Please see the `Declaration of Non-Ownership <https://github.com/drym-org/foundation/blob/main/Declaration_of_Non_Ownership.md>`_.